Iron Monkey (1993 film): Plot

 Meanwhile, a Shaolin traitor named Hin-hung, who has become an imperial official, arrives in town with his followers.
 Hin-hung takes over as the new governor.
 Iron Monkey and Wong Kei-ying run into Hin-hung and his men in two separate encounters, and they are severely wounded by him.
 They retreat back to the clinic, where Wong is surprised to discover that Yang is actually Iron Monkey.
 They assist each other and recover from their wounds quickly.
 Concurrently, Hin-hung orders his men to search the town for Iron Monkey and Wong Kei-ying, but Fox gets to the clinic first to warn Orchid.
 It turns out that Fox has known Iron Monkey's true identity all along, and he has been secretly helping Iron Monkey.

 Hin-hung's monks eventually find their way to the clinic, and they engage Orchid in a fight.
 When Orchid proves far too skillful for the monks, they drug her and attempt to rape her.
-She is saved by Wong Fei-hung, who continues the battle with the monks using the staff movements he learn from Yang and Orchid.
+She is saved by Wong Fei-hung, who continues the battle with the monks using the staff movements he learned from Yang and Orchid.
 Although Wong Fei-hung is able to defeat the Hin-hung's best monks, he is captured and tortured.
 Orchid escapes to warn Wong Kei-ying and Iron Monkey.

 Iron Monkey and Wong Kei-ying (also wearing the Iron Monkey costume) break into the governor's residence to rescue Wong Fei-hung and defeat Hin-hung's men and monks.
 They have a final confrontation with Hin-hung on top of burning wooden poles.
 After an intense fight, Iron Monkey and Wong Kei-ying defeat Hin-hung and knock him down into the inferno below.
 At the end of the film, the protagonists learn that a new governor has taken office, and they hope that he will be a good official.
 The Wongs leave town for Foshan while Yang and Orchid see them off.
 Fox says that he would like to visit the Wongs, but that he is too busy "trying to catch that Iron Monkey".
 After the film, screen captions inform viewers that Yang and Orchid are married, and that Wong Fei-hung, inspired by his father and the Iron Monkey, later becomes a hero among the Chinese and restores honor to the Shaolin Monastery.